 6. Meat and its by-products are the only complete sources of protein available to us.
 All other forms of protein are incomplete and don’t provide us with all the essential amino acids the body and mind need to function adequately, or the levels present are not sufficient.

 7. Not eating meat leads to neurotransmitter imbalances that result in a variety of mental and physical health conditions like anxiety, depression, hyperactivity, attention deficit, and addiction.
+Eating red meat has been shown to reduce symptoms like anxiety and depression.

 8. Meat boosts the immune system and antibodies that protect you from infections.